acroy/Quantum.jl/docs/docs.md

 	 6.94463e-310  | 3:X ⟩
 	 0.0           | 4:X ⟩

+The empty `Array{Float64}` instantiated above could have been any kind of column vector of length 4; Quantum.jl automatically converts a DiracVector's coefficient array to a `SparseMatrixCSC` for internal storage.

-Many array-like functions are supported, including `getindex` and `setindex!` (for the sake of example, we won't bother with normalization):
+Many array-like functions are supported on the coefficient array, including `getindex` and `setindex!` (for the sake of example, we won't bother with normalization):

 	julia> dv[1:4] = [1:4];